 Project reports for the 2012 projects can be found in the November 2013 issue of the L&O Bulletin (free access).

-Project reports for the 2016 projects will appear in the August 2017 issue of the L&O Bulletin.
+Project reports for the 2016 projects appeared in the August 2017 issue of the L&O Bulletin.